 Before the Civil War, the neighborhood around McPherson Square was largely a mixed-race, working class residential area.
 Following the Civil War, however, as Washington began to grow beyond its small downtown footprint, the tenor of McPherson Square changed along with the city's downtown.
 The area around F Street was transformed into a bustling commercial and business district, pushing the city's historically residential area further out.
 The blocks close to the White House, especially around the city's squares-Lafayette, McPherson and Franklin Squares-became prime locations for Washington's leading businessmen and political figures.
 These early leaders built grand mansions and town houses close to, but fashionably removed from the city's downtown.
-Luxury hotels were interspersed among the residences, offering businessmen and politicians the opportunity to live there for part of the year, and when in residence, entertain on a grand and lavish scale without having the expense and burden of a second home.22 Wormley's, a black-run hotel that operated from 1870 to 1895, stood at the southwest corner of 15th and H Streets, while the Shoreham, built in 1887, stood across H Street Welcker's Hotel was located across from Wormley's, while the on the northwest corner.
-Arlington Hotel, built in 1868 stood further away on Vermont Avenue between H and I Streets.
+Luxury hotels were interspersed among the residences, offering businessmen and politicians the opportunity to live there for part of the year, and when in residence, entertain on a grand and lavish scale without having the expense and burden of a second home.
+Wormley's, a black-run hotel that operated from 1870 to 1895, stood at the southwest corner of 15th and H Streets, while the Shoreham, built in 1887, stood across H Street on the northwest corner.
+Welcker's Hotel was located across from Wormley's, while the Arlington Hotel, built in 1868 stood further away on Vermont Avenue between H and I Streets.

 At McPherson Square, Hamilton Fish (Grant's Secretary of State) occupied a house on the south end of the park.
-In 1875, real estate developer Archibald Lowery erected an opulent Second Empire-style mansion at the north end of the square with its principal entrance facing Vermont Avenue.
-Over the next two decades, the prestige of the square continued to grow.
+In 1875, real estate developer Archibald Lowery erected an opulent Second Empire-style mansion at the north end of the square with its principal entrance facing Vermont Avenue.23 Over the next two decades, the prestige of the square continued to grow.
 In 1884, Michigan Senator Thomas Palmer built a grand Romanesque Revival-style residence adjoining the Lowery House and moved in, thereby adding to the already distinguished list of occupants on the square (Mrs. Phoebe Hearst and the Cornelius Vanderbilt family both lived in the Lowery House at different times).
-In 1907, millionaire John McLean and his wife who had been living in the 1860 Hoover-Fish House, hired architect John Russell Pope to design a block-long Renaissance-inspired palace that incorporated the walls of the older house into the new construction.
-The McLean House featured ornate and excessive interiors designed for lavish entertaining and was the epitome of the late 19th century residence of the city's socially and financially elite.
+In 1907, millionaire John McLean and his wife who had been living in the 1860 Hoover-Fish House, hired architect John Russell Pope to design a block-long Renaissance-inspired palace that incorporated the walls of the older house into the new